PMudra/gatsby-source-local-git/README.md

 npm start
 ```

-See if the plugin is working as expected (in root directory e.g. `gatsby-starter-default`):
+See if the plugin is working as expected (in root directory i.e. `gatsby-starter-default`):

 ```shell
 npm install